Kevin Bentley: Cleveland Browns

 Bentley was selected by the Cleveland Browns in the fourth round, with the 101st overall pick, of the 2002 NFL draft.
 He officially signed with the team on July 16, 2002.
 He became a free agent after the 2004 season.

 Seattle Seahawks

 Bentley signed a contract with Seattle Seahawks in the 2005 season.
-He helped lead the Seahawks to the NFC Championship Game and beat the Carolina Panthers by a score of 34–14.
-They would face the Pittsburgh Steelers in Super Bowl XL, though they would fall short by a score of 21–10.
+He helped the Seahawks advance to the NFC Championship Game and beat the Carolina Panthers by a score of 34–14.
+They faced the Pittsburgh Steelers in Super Bowl XL, and lost by a score of 21–10.
 He became a free agent after the 2007 season.